konnerhorton/bedrock-ge/README.md

 ### 🔓 Free and Open Source Software

-Free and Open Source Software (FOSS) gives you full access to the code, which means you can customize `bedrock-gi` to integrate with other tools and fit your workflows & project needs.
+Free and Open Source Software (FOSS) gives you full access to the code, which means you can customize `bedrock-ge` to integrate with other tools and fit your workflows & project needs.

 As the name implies, FOSS is free to use, so you're not tied to expensive software licenses or locked into a specific software vendor ⛓️‍💥